molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 The `throw` statement allows to throw an exception programmatically.
-It expects an arbitrary value after the `throw` keyword, but Error objects are most useful.
+It expects an arbitrary value after the `throw` keyword, but [Error objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) and their subtypes are most useful.

 The example creates a new `TypeError` instance.
 Every Error should have a meaningful message describing the problem.
 The message is a string that is passed to the Error constructor.

 First, a programmatic exception is a message to the developer calling the code.
 The `sum` function says: “This function needs two numbers in order to work correctly!
 It does not deal with other types.
 For reliability, this function does not perform implicit type conversion.
 Please fix your code to make sure only numbers are passed, before this small error grows to a big one.”

-This message is only effective if it reaches the developer ideally before the code is deployed to production.
+This message is only effective if it reaches the developer.
 When the exception is thrown in production, then it should be reported and logged (see below) so the developer gets the message as soon as possible.

 Second, a programmatic exception is a message to the calling code, similar to the return value of the function.
 We’ve seen this in the `querySelector` example above.
 The caller should catch the exception and handle it appropriately.
 For this purpose, the error object holds a type, a message, the source code position it originates from, a stack trace and possibly more information on the incident.